-The Leibniz Centre for Tropical Marine Research (ZMT) in Bremen is the only scientific institute in Germany that investigates tropical and subtropical coastal ecosystems and their importance for nature and people.
-With its work, the ZMT provides a scientific basis for the protection and sustainable use of these tropical coastal ecosystems.
+The Leibniz Centre for Tropical Marine Research (ZMT) in Bremen is the only scientific institute in Germany that exclusively investigates tropical and subtropical coastal ecosystems and their significance for nature and humans.
+Together with its partners in tropical countries, the ZMT creates a scientific basis for the protection and sustainable use of these tropical coastal ecosystems.

-In addition to research, the focus lies on the development of competencies and consultation services – always in close cooperation with international and national partners.
-As a member of the Leibniz Association (since 2009) the institute is funded by the Federal Republic of Germany and its 'Länder'.
+In addition to research, the focus is on capacity development and consulting – always in close cooperation with international and national partners.
+As a member of the Leibniz Association (since 2009), the institute is funded by the Federal Republic of Germany and its federal states, in particular Bremen.

 Cooperation and consultation